Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Bivariate Pad e-Chebyshev Approximation

 In our numerical simulations, we use approximated Chebyshev series coefficients \eqref{eq:bivarChebcoeffapprx} computed by using the two-dimensional Gauss-Chebyshev quadrature formula to compute bivariate Pad\'e-Chebyshev approximation and denote it by $\mathsf{R}^{n_x,n_y,M}_{\mathbf{n_p},\mathbf{n_q}}(x,y)$.
-Here $n_x$ and $n_y$ are the number of Chebyshev points in $x$ and $y$-direction, respectively, used in quadrature formula.
+Here $n_x$ and $n_y$ are the number of Chebyshev points in $x$ and $y$-direction, respectively, we use in the quadrature formula.